 10. Within the hour, the new, expanded list will be available to review.
 You can sort and re-sort the list by clicking on the results' column headings.
 You can sort the keyword results by Keyword (alpha), Search Volume, Organic Rank, or Sponsored Rank.

-11. Keyword Tracker generally searches the position of a word approximately every seven days, or once a week.
+11. Keyword Tracker generally searches the position of a word once every 24 hours.
 If you're running an ad campaign and want more immediate data, Keyword Tracker has the Boost feature.
 When you Boost a keyword or phrase, Helium 10 extracts data every hour and graphs it for you.
 To Boost a keyword or phrase, click on the small rocket icon next to the keyword/phrase.
 When it turns from black to red, Boost is activated.

 You can also see how many keywords you have Boosted in the upper left corner of the dashboard.
 A countdown clock appears next to the red rocket to help you track the time left in your boost.
 You can turn the boost off and on again at anytime during the ten days to reset the clock back to ten days.